U.S. Fish and Wildlife Service

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 1 — Species Programs.
-The USFWS administers grant-making funds for each of the following species and groups: African elephant; Asian elephant; great apes; marine turtles; rhinoceros and tigers; amphibians in decline; and critically endangered animals.
+The USFWS administers grant-making funds for each of the following species and groups: African elephant; Asian elephant; great apes; marine turtles; and rhinoceros and tigers.

 About regional programs

 In each of these program areas, eligibility for competitive grants is open to organizations and individuals worldwide.
 Applicants can be public or private, and governmental or non-governmental.
 Most grants are to national and international wildlife organizations; zoological societies; conservation and development NGOs; and institutions of research and education.

 Applicants or project partners are normally expected to contribute cash or in-kind contributions to the project.
 Additionally, applicants from non-governmental organizations should include letters of support from the relevant local, regional, or national conservation authorities in the countries where the projects take place.

 Most of the international grant-making programs in USFWS post email addresses for individuals who have questions.

 Geographical Distribution of Grant Activities in Developing Countries